natalieagus/50002-2022/_lab/lab1.md

 ### Setup and Introduction

 #### Defining Circuit Elements Using “.subckt”
+Create a **new file** and paste the following code.
 The following JSim netlist shows you how to define your own circuit elements using the “.subckt” statement:

 ```cpp
 * circuit for Lab#1, Task C thru F